-This article dives into nine employee retention strategies that will benefit your organization and your employees, making it more likely they will stay and achieve their goals within your company.
+This article dives into 14 employee retention strategies that will encourage employees to stay and achieve their goals within your company.

 1. Ensure Pay Is Competitive

-Offering competitive salaries is not only an excellent way to attract and hire employees but an important way to retain them.
-Providing employees with competitive salaries and offering raises and bonuses consistent with industry standards reduces the chances of your top talent finding better offers elsewhere.
+Offering competitive salaries is not only an excellent way to attract and hire employees but an important way to retain them too.
+Providing employees with competitive salaries and offering raises and bonuses consistent with industry standards reduces the risk of your top talent finding better offers elsewhere.
 Moreover, giving regular performance-based pay raises and/or bonuses demonstrates a company’s commitment to the employee and can build goodwill—even if the company can’t always keep pace with competing offers.

-Competitive pay is more than just dollars in a paycheck: It also includes the benefits offered to employees that contribute to their total compensation—healthcare coverage, life/disability insurance, paid time off (PTO), and retirement benefits.
+Competitive pay is more than just dollars in a paycheck; it also includes the benefits offered to employees that contribute to their total compensation, such as healthcare coverage, life/disability insurance, paid time off (PTO), and retirement benefits.
 Making sure that your total compensation package is competitive will also increase your chances of retaining your employees.
-With 20% of workers considering leaving their jobs to seek freelance employment, offering a robust benefits package can help increase employee retention.
+With 73% of workers considering leaving their jobs to seek freelance employment, offering a robust benefits package can help increase employee retention.

 2. Incorporate Onboarding & Orientation

 Many companies find that turnover is highest among new employees, so it’s important to give them the resources they need to succeed from the beginning.
-Research shows that formal onboarding and orientation increases employee satisfaction by 70%, and can result in a new employee being 2.6 times more likely to remain at their job.
+Research shows that formal onboarding and orientation increases employee productivity by 62%, and can result in a new employee being 2.6 times more likely to remain at their job.

 To build trust and make employees feel at ease, develop a company culture that encourages open communication and fosters a feeling of psychological safety in the workplace—whether that be in an office or on a video call.
 Communication should also go both ways, so solicit input from your team members to nurture engagement, build trust, and encourage employee retention.